Privacy Statement

 Your personal data is shared with relevant administrators, faculty, and staff at the College, as well as third parties, as required to facilitate these operations.
 However, please see the College’s policies on Employment Records in the Network Use Policy for specifics and safeguarding employee information.

-Alumni and College Supporters:
+E. Alumni and College Supporters

 The College stores information regarding alumni which was provided to the College during enrollment.
 Personal data retained on alumni includes the details of education (programs of study and graduation date), contact information, details of interactions with the College (including membership in student organizations), family details, communication preferences, financial information, careers, and information on areas of interest.
 Supporters of the College who are not alumni may also voluntarily provide the same or similar personal data.